inaka/cowboy-trails/README.md

 ```

 But now with `trails` you're able to define the routes on each resource handler.
-The handler must implement the callback `trails/0` and return the specific
+The handler must implement the callback `trails/0` or `trails/1` and return the specific
 routes for that handler.
 For a better understanding, you can check out the
 examples in the `test` folder ([trails_test_handler](./test/trails_test_handler.erl)).

-Once you have implemented the `trails/0` callback on your handlers, you can do
+Once you have implemented the `trails/0` or `trails/1` callback on your handlers, you can do
 something like this:

 ```erlang